AVAILABLE AUGUST 2018

 Jenna Butler is an author and scholar whose research into endangered environments has taken her from America’s Deep South to Ireland’s Ring of Kerry, and from Tenerife to the Arctic Circle, exploring the ways in which we navigate the landscapes we call home.

 Butler is the author of three critically acclaimed books of poetry, Seldom Seen Road, Wells, and Aphelion.
-Her award-winning collection of ecological essays is A Profession of Hope: Farming on the Edge the of Grizzly Trail, and her new travelogue, Magnetic North: Sea Voyage to Svalbard, will be released in Autumn 2018.
+Her award-winning collection of ecological essays is A Profession of Hope: Farming on the Edge the of Grizzly Trail, and her environmental travelogue, Magnetic North: Sea Voyage to Svalbard, was released by the University of Alberta Press in Autumn 2018.
+Butler’s latest work is the essay collection Revery: A Year of Bees, forthcoming in 2020 from Wolsak and Wynn.

 A professor of creative writing and ecocriticism at Red Deer College, Butler lives with three resident moose and a den of coyotes on an off-grid organic farm in Alberta’s North Country.